-CCIC and the selling stockholders estimate that their shares of the total expenses of the offerings, excluding underwriting discounts and commissions, will be approximately $\$ and $\$, respectively.
+CCIC estimates that CCIC's share of the total expenses of the offerings, excluding underwriting discounts and commissions, will be approximately \$3,500,000.

-CCIC and the selling stockholders have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933.
+CCIC has agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933.